CN-McLaren/Rock-Paper-Scissors/README.md

 ![Art Screenshot](images/rps-Icon.png)

-Art images were created to fit a theme for the project
+Art images were designed & created to fit a theme for the project.

 ## Technologies Used